I’m feeling worried about about coronavirus

 If there’s a chance you could have coronavirus, you may be asked to go directly to a local testing centre to confirm this, or you may be asked to self-isolate.
-This means staying at home for 14 days, keeping away from other people (and probably watching a lot of Netflix).
+This means staying at home for 14 days, keeping away from other people (and probably watching a lot of NOW TV!).

 How many people recover from coronavirus?

 Most people (about 80%) recover from the disease without needing extensive treatment.
 Older people, and those with underlying health issues like heart problems or high blood pressure, are more likely to become seriously ill if they become infected with the virus.

 Because the virus is so new, there is currently no vaccination against it, and no specific treatment for the illness.
 The main treatments involve relieving the symptoms of the virus while your body fights it.
 Antibiotics unfortunately won’t help as they can’t fight viruses.

 What do you mean by epidemic and pandemic?